 Aboriginal and Torres Strait Islander Art

-Following Santos' original commitment to Aboriginal and Torres Strait Islander art with the naming of the Santos Atrium in 1998, Santos has reinforced its commitment with a new five year sponsorship that commenced in 2009.
-This new agreement encompasses a national touring exhibition, the purchase of a major bark painting by John Mawurndjul, and a commitment to display over 1,000 works in our online gallery.
-Santos will also support three new Art Gallery publications and further career development of the Gallery's Indigenous curator.
+Santos' commitment to Aboriginal and Torres Strait Islander art was launched with the Santos Atrium in 1998.
+Santos has since extended the partnership, enabling a national touring exhibition titled The Desert Country (exhibiting 40 years of the desert painting movement) and the acquisition of a major bark painting by John Mawurndjul, (2009) and a commitment to display over 1,000 indigenous works in the online gallery available to view here.The support also includes three publications and further career development of the Gallery's Indigenous curator.
+This activity won the 2012 National Australian Business Arts Foundation Partnering Award through Creative Partnerships Australia.